bos-cli-rs/bos-cli-rs/README.md

 - `set` allows you to add or update information by a given key.
 - `delete` allows you to delete information by the specified key.

+#### manage-profile    -   Profile management: view, update

+- `view-profile` allows you to view the profile for an account.
+- `update-profile` allows you to update profile for the account.

 #### prepaid-storage   -   Storage management: deposit, withdrawal, balance review

 - `view-balance` allows you to view the storage balance for an account.